Skip to main content

 5. The thermostat setting.
 Sounds obvious, but a bumped dial in a garage or a kid who turned it down happens more than you’d think.

-When to Stop and Call a Pro
+When to Call (and What a Tech Does)

 Some failures aren’t safe or practical to chase at home: